Namorgha/Namorgha/README.md

 I specialize in modern JavaScript and Python stacks, mainly using **React**, **Django**, and **PostgreSQL**, and I enjoy turning ideas into scalable solutions.
 I studied at **1337 Med**, where I gained hands-on experience in software development and teamwork through project-based learning.

 Currently, I'm focused on SaaS development, collaborative platforms, and performance-optimized websites.
-I'm actively looking for an opportunity to grow as a **Full Stack Developer Intern**, especially at a company like **Devti Technologie** that builds innovative digital solutions.
+I'm actively looking for an opportunity to grow as a **Full Stack Developer Intern**

 > I love writing clean code, learning from others, and contributing to meaningful projects.